bbauska/Coursera-Bootstrap/readme.md

-Now, so the remaining part will be occupied by the content down below here, so to that, I will apply the classes as col, indicating that this will be stacked below the content here in the extra small screen sizes, and then I\'ll say column sm, so which means that this will occupy the remaining eight columns here, because four columns is taken up by this one, and then we\'ll say column md, which means that this will occupy the remaining nine columns because three columns are taken up for medium to extra-large screen sizes by the content above here.
+Now, so the remaining part will be occupied by the content down below here, so to that, I will apply the classes as col, indicating that this will be stacked below the content here in the extra small screen sizes, and then I&apos;ll say column sm, so which means that this will occupy the remaining eight columns here, because four columns is taken up by this one, and then we&apos;ll say column md, which means that this will occupy the remaining nine columns because three columns are taken up for medium to extra-large screen sizes by the content above here.

-Now that I have defined for the first content row, I\'m going to take the same column class application here, and then apply that to the second row here, and also the third content row here.
+Now that I have defined for the first content row, I&apos;m going to take the same column class application here, and then apply that to the second row here, and also the third content row here.

-Similarly, I\'m going to copy this one and then apply the same to the content divs down below here.
+Similarly, I&apos;m going to copy this one and then apply the same to the content divs down below here.

 Now we have configured both the header and the content columns there.

-Let\'s now move down to the footer.
-In the footer, you\'ll notice that this div contains three inner divs here, so for each of these three inner divs here, I\'m going to apply the corresponding column classes.
+Let&apos;s now move down to the footer.
+In the footer, you&apos;ll notice that this div contains three inner divs here, so for each of these three inner divs here, I&apos;m going to apply the corresponding column classes.

-For the first one, which contains links to the various pages that will form part of this website, I\'m going to apply a column class, as column four, column sm-2 here.
+For the first one, which contains links to the various pages that will form part of this website, I&apos;m going to apply a column class, as column four, column sm-2 here.

 Meaning that for extra small screen sizes, this will occupy four columns